careers-forensic-pathologist1-990x358

 • Having at least one year of additional specialized, structured training (e.g., fellowship)

 There are anatomical pathology (AP), clinical pathology (CP), mixed (APCP), and subspecialty (e.g., forensic pathology) certifications available.
-Candidates must complete 24 months of structured training for AP or CP certification, typically accomplished through a residency program.
+For AP or CP certification, candidates must complete 24 months of structured training typically accomplished through a residency program.
 For APCP, the training requirement is 36 months (18 months each for AP and CP).
-The structured training requirement is for one year for subspecialty certifications such as forensic pathology.
-It should be noted that to qualify for subspecialty certification; candidates must have already achieved primary certification (e.g., AP or APCP).
+The structured training requirement for subspecialty certifications such as forensic pathology is one year.
+It should be noted that to qualify for subspecialty certification, candidates must have already achieved primary certification (e.g., AP or APCP).

 Additionally, candidates must pass a comprehensive examination involving microscopic, written, and practical components.
 Some of the areas tested include analytical methods, criminalistics, asphyxia, firearm-related injuries, blunt trauma, identification of human remains, obesity, the central nervous system, chronic alcoholism, elder abuse, water-related deaths, and the endocrine system.
 Those eligible candidates who do not take the examination may be considered “registered” rather than “certified.”